Beverage antenna: Description

 A Beverage antenna that can be improvised for military field communications, from a 1995 U.S. Army field manual.
 Rather than being grounded, the resistor is attached to a second lower wire which serves as a counterpoise, an artificial ground for the transmitter.
-The antenna's main lobe, its direction of greatest sensitivity, is to the right, off the end of the wire that is terminated in the resistor.
+The antenna's main lobe, its direction of greatest sensitivity, is to the right, off the end of the wire that is terminated by the resistor.

 The Beverage antenna consists of a horizontal wire one-half to several wavelengths long, suspended close to the ground, usually 10 to 20 ft high, pointed in the direction of the signal source.
-At the end toward the signal source it is terminated by a resistor to ground approximately equal in value to the characteristic impedance of the antenna considered as a transmission line, usually 400 to 800 ohms.
-At the other end it is connected to the receiver with a transmission line, through a balun to match the line to the antenna's characteristic impedance.
+At the end toward the signal source, which the induced signal travels away from, the wire is shorted to ground through a resistor whose electrical resistance is close to the value of the characteristic impedance of the antenna wire (modeled as a transmission line), which is typically 400~800 Ohms.
+At the end that the arriving waves travel towards, the antenna is connected to the receiver through a transformer ("balun") to the receiver's feed line.
+The tranformer matches the antenna's 400~800 Ohm impedance to the line's impedance, conventionally either 50 or 75 Ohms.